citrix/Citrix-Cloud-ResourceLocation-Arm-Template/README.md

-# Citrix Cloud Xendesktop Resource Location Creation Arm Template
+# Citrix Cloud Xendesktop Resource Location Creation ARM Template

-This template demonstrates creation of a self-contained Resource Location , consisting of  following resources:
+This template creates a fully self-contained Resource Location for XenApp and XenDesktop service in Citrix Cloud, consisting of the following resources:

-* Domain Controller
+* Windows Domain Controller
 * Citrix NetScaler VPX 11.0
+* Citrix Virtual Delivery Agent (VDAs)
-* Citrix Virtual Desktop Agents (1 Client Windows 10 VDI)
+	* Windows 10 HUB [CBB]
+	* Windows Server 2016
 * Citrix CloudConnector
 * RDP JumpBox
-* Loadbalancer
+* Azure Loadbalancer
-* VNET
+* Azure VNET
-* Storage Account
+* Azure Storage Account
-* Avaliablity Set
+* Azure Availability Set

-After deployment, fallowing components are fully configured with Citrix Cloud customer XenDesktop based on Citrix Cloud Information passed in as parameter to Azure Resource Manager Template :

-1. A new user-specified Active Directory domain is created and the machines are automatically joined to it.
-2. A Citrix CloudConnector VM is created and Joined to specified Customer Account from https://citrix.cloud.com.
-3. VDAs are provisioned and joined to Citrix XenDesktop Infrastructure running in Citrix Cloud.
-5. A certificate is obtained for the deployment from the letsencrypt certificate authority.
-6. NetScaler VPX is configured as a gateway to the deployment.

 # Pre-Requisites

-In order for template to Work, these are the fallowing Requirements.

-	1. Make sure there are at least 10 Core available for DS_V2.
-	2. Enable Programmatic Deployment for NetScaler VPX 11.0.
+Here are the pre-requisites before you invoke the template:

+	1. At least 20 Cores should be available within your Azure subscription.
+	2. For that subscription, “Want to deploy programmatically?” option must be enabled for Citrix NetScaler VPX 11.0 offer within Azure Marketplace.
-	3. Make sure the subscription is part of Azure Enterprise Agreement.
+	3. If you want to deploy Windows 10 HUB image, make sure your Azure subscription is part of Azure Enterprise Agreement.
 	4. Navigate to https://citrix.cloud.com/
 		a.
 Navigate to "Identity and Access Management".
 		b.
 Click "API Access".